These payments are not tax deductible.

 School Donation is $300 per annum per student.

-The School Donation is the most important part of our College’s revenue budget and contributes to the purchase of additional learning resources, maintenance of buildings and facilities, and capital expenditure that is not covered by Government funding.
+The School Donation is a most important part of our College’s revenue budget and contributes to the purchase of additional learning resources, maintenance of buildings and facilities, and capital expenditure that is not covered by Government funding.
 It enables the development of the special character of the College.

 The School Donation qualifies for income tax rebate purposes.